vaish0825/leetcode-python-easy/Task.md

         return []
 ### Explanation
-    The twoSum function in the provided code is a Python method designed to find two numbers in an array nums that add up to a specified target.
 The `twoSum` function in the provided code is a Python method designed to find two numbers in an array `nums` that add up to a specified `target`.
 Let's break down how it works:

 ```python
 class Solution(object):